Gastrointestinal ReProgramming (GaRP) complementary medicine

 3FDC (3 components with functional delivery coating) complementary medicine

 3FDC has been designed so coated components are released in the large intestine (colon) to positively influence the gut-brain connection, targeting modulation of psychobiological processes driving anxiety-related disorders and to assist homeostasis of the “gut” to promote overall health and wellbeing.
 The formulation combines synergistic, generally regarded as safe (GRAS) ingredients.
-A psychological functioning trial of 3FDC is anticipated to commence in late October 2021 in subjects with moderate levels of depression, anxiety, or stress symptoms indicated by the Depression, Anxiety and Stress Scale (DASS-21).
+A psychological functioning trial of 3FDC commenced in mid-February 2022 in subjects with moderate levels of depression, anxiety, or stress symptoms indicated by the Depression, Anxiety and Stress Scale (DASS-21).

 Detach® For Pigs and other Livestock